AllanWang/McGill-Public/ECSE-429/notes.md

 * Data flow graph (DFG) captures flow of definitions
     * Similar to control flow graph
+    * c-use - computational use - variable used for assignment, in output, or as a parameter
+        * Definition of `A[E]` is typically c-use E, def A
+        * Reference to `A[E]` is typically c-use E, c-use A
+    * p-use - predicate use - variable use in condition in branch statement
+    * k - kill - deallocation
     * Annotate nodes with def, c-use as needed; annotate edges with p-use
+    * du-pair
+        * Starts at d (define), ends at u (use)
+        * If p-use ends at node after p-use
+        * c-use must be def-clear simple path (at most one loop)
+        * p-use must be def-clear loop-free path
 * Paths go from def to a use case node; p-use are for edges only and are included in the paths
 * Mutation testing
     * Given a program, create some mutants (change one node from original)